C2DH/ranketwo/_assignments/transformation/03-transformation-storytelling.en.md

 layout: assignment
 unit: transformation
 lang: en
-title: "ASSIGNMENTS IN PREPARATION &mdash; Transformation in mythology"
+title: "Changes in Meaning: Metamorphosis and Transformation in Language and Images"
 cover:
 tags:
-  -  greek mythology
+  -  changes in meaning
   -  concept of transformation
 learning outcomes:
 -  Understand the various interpretations of the concept of 'transformation'